gullradriel/compile-flash-mayhem/README.md

 3. clone the eried's mayhem repository from GitHub (if not done before)
 4. do required modification for python 3 on source
 5. setup environmental variables for compiler
-6. create makefile through cmake and compile
-7. flash the firmware to HackRF
+6. flash the firmware to HackRF

 Feel free to edit / adjust to your need.
 Script is all thanks to @aj#3566 on discord